Palacios97/todo-react/README.md

 This project is based on the basics of React.
 In my application, you are able to:

-+Add events or tasks
+- Add events or tasks
-+Edit your to dos
+- Edit your to dos
-+Delete your to dos
+- Delete your to dos

 ![Here you can see some availabes functions](<./src/img/2022-07-07%20(2).png>) ![Picture 2](./src/img/2022-07-07.png)![Picture 3](<./src/img/2022-07-07%20(1).png>)